nicholasyager/overgrown-to-thriving/presentation.md

 <!---

-To make it easier for practitioners to apply groups, access, and versions in large projects, I've collaborated with Dave Connors and Grace Goheen from dbt Labs to make the `dbt-meshify` python package.
+To make it easier for practitioners to apply groups, access, and versions in large projects, some community members have made the `dbt-meshify` python package.
 This tool allows you to these model governance tools to dbt projects using selector syntax.
 For example, imagine adding a `Revenue` group to all models upstream to deals and setting deals to public access using a single command.
 Expect more from this tool as the dbt community explores how to effectively use these new model governance features.

 --->